Are you afraid of the dark? Blame it on the Moon!

 Isn’t that a good quote?
 “A portent of the darkness to come”, that really makes me shiver a bit.
 Does it you?

 So forgive yourself if you are a bit of a scaredy cat when the darkness of night falls, because odds are you just can’t help it!
-Now that you might have a better understanding of why you fear the darkness of night, I hope it puts you more at ease.
+Now that you might have a better understanding of why you have fear of the dark, I hope it puts you more at ease.

 *Packer C, Swanson A, Ikanda D, Kushnir H (2011) Fear of Darkness, the Full Moon and the Nocturnal Ecology of African Lions.
 PLoS ONE 6(7): e22285. doi:10.1371/journal.pone.0022285